sametaslann/object-detection-with-SIFT-ORB-KAZE/README.md

-This project focuses on evaluating and comparing various feature extraction methods—SIFT, ORB, and KAZE—for object recognition within a dataset of images because they are not patented algorithms.
+This project focuses on evaluating and comparing various feature extraction methods—SIFT, ORB, and KAZE—for object recognition within a dataset of images.

 The process involves loading and splitting the dataset into training and testing sets, applying each feature extraction method to detect keypoints and compute